danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions1.md

 The correct answer is **b.
 Use Kafka Connect with a mix of Source Connectors suitable for each regional system's technology to ingest data directly into Kafka.**

 ## Question 8:
-An online media platform wishes to analyze user interactions (clicks, views, and comments) in real-time to dynamically adjust content recommendations.
+- A. online media platform wishes to analyze user interactions (clicks, views, and comments) in real-time to dynamically adjust content recommendations.
 The platform generates a high volume of interaction data, necessitating scalable and real-time processing.
 What architecture best suits this requirement?

 a.
 Utilize a Kafka Connect Source Connector to ingest interaction data into Kafka, then process this data with Kafka Streams to update content recommendations in real-time.
 b.
 Directly stream interaction data into Kafka using a custom API, then use ksqlDB to perform real-time analysis and generate content recommendations.